Swedification: Swedification of Scania

-Swedification of Sámi and Finns
+Swedification of Sámi, Finns and Tornedalians

-Beginning in 1846, Sweden adopted policies designed to define and control its northern region, and to integrate its Sámi and Finnish populations with the Swedish nation.
+Beginning in 1846, Sweden adopted policies designed to define and control its northern region, and to integrate its Sámi, Finnish and Tornedalian (often simply called Finns in older sources) populations with the Swedish nation.
 Although censuses began delineating among Sámi, Finns, and Swedes as early as 1805, throughout the 19th and 20th centuries, these definitions changed based on language, occupation, religion, paternal line, and name.

 For Sámi, different groups were segregated into reindeer herders, who continued a more nomadic life and were considered less developed, and farmers who were deemed by the government to be Swedes and not Sámi.
 This Lapp skall vara Lapp (lit.
 'Lapp shall be Lapp') policy forced different schooling on settled children versus nomadic children.
-By the late 1800s, Swedish became the sole language of instruction in the Torne Valley, which was populated largely by Finnish speakers.
-In the 1930s, boarding schools were set up for Finns and Sámi children, where they were barred from speaking their native languages and encouraged to adopt "civilized" norms.
+By the late 1800s, Swedish became the sole language of instruction in the Torne Valley, which was populated largely by Meänkieli speakers.
+In the 1930s, boarding schools were set up for Tornedalian and Sámi children, where they were barred from speaking their native languages and encouraged to adopt "civilized" norms.

 These Swedification policies ended in the late 1970s as Sweden officially recognized Sámi as an indigenous people of Sweden.
 In 2009, the Riksdag passed the Language Law ("Språklag" SFS 2009:600), which recognized Sámi languages and Meänkieli as official minority languages of Sweden, ensuring the right to use these languages in education and administrative proceedings.

 In 2020, Sweden funded the establishment of an independent truth commission to examine and document past abuse of Sámi by the Swedish state.
 A parallel commission to examine past treatment of Tornedalians was also established.